khaors/geocompr/main.md

 library(tidyverse)
 ```

-- It also relies on **spData** and **spDataLarge**, which load datasets and provide external files used in the code examples of this chapter:
+- It also relies on **spData** and **spDataLarge**, which load datasets and provides external files used in the code examples of this chapter:

 ```r